Mizzou-VIMAN-Lab/OnTimeSocial-sgc/README.md

 --------------------------------------------------------------------------------------------

 # Writing and Visualizing Simulated EEG Data on DynamoDB
-Follow the following steps to simulate EEG data for 5 users, write it into a dynamodb table called "myDB" and visualize it on the web server
+Follow the following steps to simulate EEG data for 5 users, write it into a dynamodb table called "myDB" and visualize it on the web server.

 Assumption: You already have an AWS account created and you have your access key ID and access secret stored securely on your system.
 To understand how to create your access Key ID/secret pair, follow the steps in manual available at: https://s3.amazonaws.com/ontimesocial-humhub/Manual+to+setup+AWS+.pdf

 1. Download https://s3.amazonaws.com/ontimesocial-humhub/runthis.tar.gz
 2. unzip with tar -xzvf runthis.tar.gz.
 3. Edit runthis1.sh and runthis2.sh to include your Access Key Id and Access Secret.
-4. Run runthis1.sh in one terminal and runthis2.sh on the second terminal.
+4. Run runthis1.sh in one terminal and runthis2.sh in a second terminal.

 Open your browser and go to "ipaddress:8080" to view the visualization of simulated EEG data for 5 users.